-Refactoring refers to modifying the structure of existing code to improve it, without changing the external functionality.
+Refactoring refers to improving the structure of existing code, without changing the external functionality.

 Things we will cover

-• Signs that code needs refactoring – sometimes called “code smells”, a term I dislike
+• Signs that code needs refactoring – sometimes called “code smells”

 • What does “good code” mean?
-Software principles provide objective guides.
+Software principles provide an objective guide.

 • When and how to refactor: